QUaServer/QUaServer/README.md

 ## TODO

+1. Create `QOpcUaObjectFactory` and `QOpcUaVariableFactory` inheriting from `QOpcUaNodeFactory` to implement *Static Polymorphism* for ObjectType node attributes and VariableType node attributes respectively.
+Refactor code to inherit from these instead of `QOpcUaNodeFactory` directly.

-1. Find out how to use enums.
+2. Find out how to use enums.

 * <https://github.com/open62541/open62541/issues/2032>